1854books/VCRM/README.md

 ## README

-*The Vedic context of religions of man* attempts to reconstruct the meaning of words based on translations.
 Translations are demarcated as follows: The first instance a Word in a section is written in the original script (transcription) of the reference religion, followed by a romanization (transliteration) of the Word in ISO Latin 1 in italics, followed by a brief definition (translation) of the Word in English in quotes, with longer definitions foregoing the quotes —and each succeeding instance of the Word in the section is written in the transliteration of the Word in the ISO Latin 1 in italics:

 धामन्, dhāman: “(Divine) presence”[^3]